-We need to talk about this apple crisp.
+Let’s talk about this apple crisp recipe.
 It’s a revised version of a recipe that’s been on my site for a few years.
 Ironically, when I published this crisp three years ago, I had just attended two Friendsgivings over the weekend.
 That is exactly what I’m doing this weekend.

 I’m already running late, I’m celebrating with the same good friends, and I’m sure to overdo it on the mashed potatoes and pie.
 Some things never change.